Gobeyn/nvim-config/README.md

 | [Auto Pairs](https://github.com/windwp/nvim-autopairs) | Automatically add pair of bracket, quotations mark, etc. | None |

 ## Install

 To install this we suggest creating a symbolic link, for instance by using [GNU Stow](https://www.gnu.org/software/stow/).
 In that case one can run `stow nvim -t ~` in the repository root which will create a symbolic link with `~/.config/nvim`.
 Be careful that a symbolic doesn't already exist!
 To remove the symbolic link created here one can run `stow -D nvim` in the repository root.

+## Notes on Debugger

+In order to use the debugger for a `C` program, it must first be compiled with the `-ggdb` flag (at least with `gcc`), one can then set breakpoints in the original source files.
+When the debugger is opened, a prompt pops up asking for the path to the executable.